chmelynski/hyperdeck-server/design.md

 Component subclasses - additional constraints on the data Component.Grid -> BarChartData, LineChartData, TextData, Footnotes, Endnotes, SectionHeaders, Captions, etc.
 Component.Text -> Document, Markdown, ProseMirror, Graphviz, Variables, BarChartLinked, LineChartLinked

+##### Subcanvases

+We can't draw every conceivable document widget in-house.
+There are dozens of charting libraries, for example - we want people to be able to use them.
+But frequently these libraries aren't built to play nice with other things.
+Many, for instance, expect an entire `<canvas>` for themselves, both for drawing and for setting event handlers.
+We can't give them access to the full document `<canvas>`, lest they attempt to dominate it.

+So, we have a Subcanvas component which creates a separate, moveable `<canvas>` element as a sort of sandbox for third party libraries to draw on.

+Events:

+We want to be able to move the subcanvas using our own standard Box logic, but also allow the events to pass through to the subcanvas so that the events set by the library work properly.
+A way to solve this is to put a transparent screen over the subcanvas, then remove it on click.

+A secondary use for subcanvases is to allow the user to directly write canvas drawing code, rather than having to create a component plugin.

+Although we might also want a way to let the user draw directly onto the document canvas, instead of going through a subcanvas.

+Should we use subcanvases to draw images, tables, and lists?
+These are fundamental enough that I was planning to do them in-house, and we still could, but perhaps the subcanvas abstraction would help us and also allow for third party libraries to do the work.

+Document
+Section - Codemirror

+Page - same as a section, but without text (this serves mainly to de-clutter the Section component UI, which tbh is a luxury)

+Captions - Handsontable

+Image
+Table - Handsontable
+List - Codemirror

+Subcanvas - Codemirror

+Title is a single textual element
+Shape could also be a single visual element - have a Codemirror with an SVG path

+Captions (perhaps rename to Titles) is a grid of multiple visual elements - text, in this case Shapes is a grid of multiple visual elements - arbitrary

+the problem with grids of multiple visual elements is that one component must be associated with multiple widget boxes we have yet to work this out, and it is more cumbersome than one component = one widget box

 #### Charts